khrapovs/dataanalysispython/notes/pandas.rst

 Data structures
 ---------------

-Pandas is operates with three basic datastructures: `Series`, `DataFrame`, and `Panel`.
-There are extensions to this list, but at the tie of writing (v0.16.2) they are all experimental.
+Pandas operates with three basic datastructures: `Series`, `DataFrame`, and `Panel`.
+There are extensions to this list, but for the purposes of this material even the first two are more than enough.

 We start by importing NumPy and Pandas using their conventional short names: